Home Perfect Co.

 Longer travel times (in excess of 20 miles from our office address in zip code 53092).Sevice Areas 2, 3 and 4 provide the oppertunity to schedule inspection up to a 100-mile radius from my office ant an additional, but very reasonable added charge.
 If these fees apply they are calculated automatically when your appointment is made.
 The distance is calculated from your address and the home size fro the square footage of your home entered.

 How can I pay for my assessment?

 We accept cash, check or all major CC's.
-There is a small discount cash or check transactions (3%).
-Payment is due at the end of the assessment appointment, If for any reason we are unable to collect payment at the end of the assessment, data is not processed or reports released until payment has been received.
+There is a convenience fee of 3% charged for credit card transactions.
+Credit card payments can be made when setting the appointment or prior to your appointment and the credit card convenience fees is discounted by 50 to 1.5%.
+Payment is due at the end of the inspection appointment, If for any reason we are unable to collect payment at the end of the assessment, data is not processed or reports released until payment has been received.